astropy/pyvo/docs/registry/index.rst

 :py:class:`pyvo.dal.TAPService`-s from ``tap#aux`` interfaces.

-Once you have found a resource you would like to query, pick it by index (which, obviously will not be stable across multiple executions.
+Once you have found a resource you would like to query, pick it by index (which will not be stable across multiple executions.
 Use a resource's ivoid to identify resources over multiple runs of a programme; cf. the :py:class:`pyvo.registry.Ivoid` constraint).
 Use the ``get_service`` method of